anderfernandes/astral-docs/blog/_posts/2018-7-13-new-sales-interface.md

 select who the customer is, pick the date the event is happening which will fetch events ONLY happening that particular day and select products that will be added to a sale.
 Also, you can add as many events as you want to a particular sale.
 Neat!

+Last but not least, you can also select the school grade the students for a particular group are in.
+Are they a group of second graders mixed with third and fourth graders?
+No problem!
+You can check all that apply.
+Or none at all!

 In the next blog post is going to be about what is new in Calendar.
 There is quite a lot.
 See you then!